The penis is attached to a sheath of skin called the foreskin.

 Treating bacterial infection in the foreskin

-If your child has developed a bacterial infection, talk to your doctor about treatment.
+If your child has developed a bacterial infection, talk to their health-care provider about treatment.
 In most cases, bacterial infection inside the foreskin or penis can be treated using either:

-To ease pain or discomfort, your child can sit in a warm bath with added bath salts (do not use bubble baths or perfumed soaps).
+To ease pain or discomfort, your child can sit in a warm bath with epsom bath salts (do not use bubble baths or perfumed soaps).
 They can also take pain medicine such as ibuprofen or acetaminophen.
-If your child develops a fever, they should see a doctor.
+If your child develops a fever, they should see a health-care provider.

 Zipper injury